-What was it like for you to read the thoughts. memories - happy or otherwise - of your own relative that you never knew personally?
+What was it like for you to read the thoughts, memories - happy or otherwise - of your own relative that you never knew personally?

 It was eye-opening.
 Because Kateřina, my great-grandmother, is so far removed from me in time, she died a few years before I was born, I experienced her writing as fiction, not as a family document.
-And because she was such an accomplished writer, it really does read like historical old days".
+And because she was such an accomplished writer, it really does read like historical fiction.
+I learned so much about rural life, religious holidays, relationships in her small village and it made me stop idealising the good old times.
+I no longer think there was any such thing as the "good old days".